 Commuters can catch the bus at the stop closest to their house or even from the nearby train station.
 Many take the train for the bulk of the trip, and then hop on the bus for the last few blocks to their destination.
 Depending on where they are coming from, commuting by bus can take up to an hour each way.

 Commuting by car from Hendersonville to Nashville along I-65 North takes anywhere from 30 to 65 minutes each morning.
 Trips from Lebanon to Nashville, on the other hand, regularly take between 60 and 90 minutes to complete.
 For this reason, many people choose the bus or train over their personal vehicle.
+If you are driving infrequently, check out auto insurance rates for infrequent drivers.
+This might save you a little bit each month.

 For those still living in Nashville proper, there is the option to bike to and from work.
 Not many people participate, however, leading to the development of the Nashville Connector Commuter Challenge.
 This event occurs once a year on May 3rd, and dozens of local businesses participate, including: